Operation and Maintenance

 - Ultimate goal of zero waste by 2020

-See: UC Policy on Sustainable Practices: Section VI: Recycling and Waste Management
+See: UC Policy on Sustainable Practices: Section 'F': Recycling and Waste Management

 Hazardous Waste Disposal.
 Refuse Disposal does not include the task of hazardous waste disposal.
 Hazardous waste disposal is the responsibility of the Facility office of Environmental Health and Safety although that office may contract the OMP department to handle hazardous waste.
 Hazardous waste includes infectious and toxic waste, chemicals, and radioactive elements that cannot be handled by regular refuse disposal procedures.

 Plant Service is an optional OMP function that sets up an account to recharge users for funds expended by OMP on services performed by the other functions for work included or not included in the Operating Budget.
 The purpose of Plant Service is to provide a uniform and consistent method to collect and account for costs of all OMP functions through recharges (See: Section 4.2.2 “Recharging of Facilities Services to Non-OMP supported functions”)